-Cognitive restructuring is highly used in treating patients who suffer from depression.
-Yet, it is recommendable that we all learn how to use it and here is why:
+This method is highly used in treating patients who suffer from depression.
+Yet, it is recommendable that we all learn how to use it and here is why.

 Your Beliefs and Thoughts Can Greatly Influence Your Perceptions of the World

-On the other hand, when we control or train our mind to think constructively and positively, we create an emotional equilibrium and begin to learn from our journeys.
-Hence, having an absolute control of our thinking mechanism is essential in coping with stress or unexpected situations.
+On the other hand, when we control or train our minds to think constructively and positively, we create an emotional equilibrium and begin to learn from our journeys.
+Hence, having absolute control of our thinking mechanism is essential in coping with stress or unexpected situations.

 The 1st Step of Cognitive Restructuring: Recognize Your Biased Thoughts or Beliefs